oils-for-unix/oils/README.md

     $ ./count.sh all

-(Other functions in this file that may be useful as well.)
+(Other functions in this file may be useful as well.)

 Directory Structure
 -------------------